Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Upon coming out of his Berserk state Torey teaches Max truth about some the history of the Xybrids.

-Torrey reveals that Max did not kill/eat her she traded places with him so the he could be free from the Cyber.Beast.
+Mack reveals that Max did not kill him he traded places with him so the he could be free from the Cyber.Beast.
 Yaharia took half of the Cyber.Beast by turning off her limiter so that she could absorb it.

 However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

 Max fights and Defeats Spike by using the Cyber.Beast of every one else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power

+### 9. Reward (Seizing The Sword)
+Episodes: 31, 32, 33, 34

+Max makes it to the final round of the championship equiped with his new tech.
+Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
+He promises to start a new company called Cytek upon winng the championships

+Max fights Jax in the championships

+Max wipes his face with tha back of his hand and tells Jax "You're holding back on me arent you"

+Max defeats Jax and wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state

+After Max wins more citizens have become insprired that they too can have equal power to that of cybervators

+## Act 3
+### 10. The Road Back
+Episodes: 35, 36, 37, 39, 39, 40, 41, 42

+### 11. Resurrection
+Episodes: 43, 44, 45, 46, 47, 48, 49, 50

+Mack cheers Max on just like they cheer on Xenos in the beging of the story but this time fighting side by side with him as his Cyber.Beast

+Lets go Max

+Come on Max

+At this point Max smiles maybe looking at his father

 ### 12. Return With The Elixir
 Episodes: 51, 52

-Max frees Torrey it is learned that she and the Cyber.Beast is from a different universe.
+Max frees Mack it is learned that she and the Cyber.Beast is from a different universe.

 The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators